google/cel-go/ext/README.md

     proto.hasExt(msg, google.expr.proto2.test.int32_ext) // returns true || false

-## Sets returns a cel.EnvOption to configure namespaced set relationship
+## Sets

-functions.
+Sets provides set relationship tests.

 There is no set type within CEL, and while one may be introduced in the future, there are cases where a `list` type is known to behave like a set.